Mission Statement

 in which they can play, feel protected and reconnect with themselves

-In the picture of a humanitarian crisis, the focus of major organizations immediately goes to the most structural needs of people: food, shelter, and water.
-Unfortunately, these vast solutions sometimes lead to prison-like living conditions, that especially jeopardize the needs of children.
-Instead of being solely focused on physical needs, children need to be emotionally nurtured above anything else!
-This does not happen in environments made of solely concrete, steel and gravel.
+In the picture of families in need, the focus of major organizations immediately goes to the most structural needs: food, shelter, and medicine.
+Unfortunately, vast solutions are not enough to holistically improve living conditions sustainably.
+Instead of being solely focused on physical needs, children need to be socially, emotionally and mentally nurtured above anything else!

 Children need safe and nurturing spaces, in which life can flourish, curiosity is triggered, and their imagination expands.
 Spaces in which they feel the protection to express themselves, in which their dreams of a brighter future come alive.
 When children have access to a healng place, educational and therapeutic approaches can be practised on fertile ground.
 From there on, they will share new hope and vitality into the rest of their communities.

 Specialized in the physiological and psychological impact of architecture, ONE builds spaces that help children to feel better and stimulate their physical, emotional and cognitive development.
-This way their traumatizing background is not further exacerbated by the temporary shelters.
+This way their challenging background is not further exacerbated, but compensated by relief.
 Instead, they get the ingredients to turn into open-hearted grown-ups, who prosper in life and add to the peace and affection for the generations to come.

 Research Framework